 Fireclay Farmhouse Sinks: Cleaning and Care Tips

 In addition to our copper sink line, Sinkology now offers beautiful fireclay farmhouse kitchen sinks.
 Sticking with our tradition of meticulously handmade kitchen and bath products, these fireclay sinks are crafted by our team of skilled artisans and designed to be the best possible quality at the best possible price.
-Also, just like our copper sinks, our fireclay sinks come with a lifetime warranty.
+Also, just like our copper sinks, our fireclay sinks come with a lifetime warranty, the Sinkology Everyday Promise.

 Because these sinks are made from a different material than our copper sinks, cleaning and care of these sinks is a little different, too.
 Fireclay sinks are extremely easy to care for and offer a load of benefits that make them superior to many other sink materials.